 This course is a review of contemporary philosophical positions and implications for professional decision-making in physical education.
 Focus is upon an awareness and a concern for the development of the student's personal professional philosophy.

-SMGT 519 - Sport and Society (3 credits)
+SMGT 519 - D.E.I. in Sport (3 credits)